Undergraduate Research in Scientific Inquiry

 Rigorous quantitative and qualitative research is an important component of academic learning in Scientific Inquiry.
 Research opportunities allow science students to work on specific projects associated with faculty members’ expertise.
 Students typically begin by working in an apprenticeship model with faculty or laboratory staff and gradually take on more independent projects within the context of the specific research program as they gain experience.
 Students can develop vital skills in research design, data acquisition and interpretation, modeling and theoretical analysis, written and oral communication, collaboration and critical thinking.
 These are valuable skills for students pursuing a graduate degree or entering the job market.

-Faculty offering undergraduate research opportunities are listed below.
-Contact them directly if you are interested.
+Faculty offering undergraduate research opportunities are listed below, with specific information listed in the Research Opportunities catalog view.
+Contact faculty directly if you are interested.

 Clyde Barlow (chemistry) works with biophysical applications of spectroscopy to study physiological processes at the organ level, with direct applications to health problems.
 Students with backgrounds in biology, chemistry, physics, mathematics or computer science can obtain practical experience in applying their backgrounds to biomedical research problems in an interdisciplinary laboratory environment.

 Abir Biswas (geology, earth science) studies nutrient and toxic trace metal cycles in terrestrial and coastal ecosystems.
 Potential projects could include studies of mineral weathering, wildfires and mercury cycling in ecosystems.
 Students could pursue these interests at the laboratory scale or through field-scale biogeochemistry studies, taking advantage of the Evergreen Ecological Observation Network (EEON), a long-term ecological study area.
 Students with backgrounds in a combination of geology, biology or chemistry could gain skills in soil, vegetation and water collection and learn methods of sample preparation and analysis for major and trace elements.